RTL Z

 RTL Z is a Dutch free-to-cable business and financial news television channel.
 It displays economic changes and the stock exchange news in a banner at the bottom of the screen in the daytime.
 In the evenings the programming consists of documentaries.

+Until 30 June 2026, it broadcast with a Luxembourgish licence, before shifting to a Dutch one as part of a group-wide decision from 1 July 2026.

 History

 RTL Z started on 6 June 2001 as a joint venture between Holland Media Groep and Belgian Business Television.
 Belgian Business Television broadcasts Kanaal Z (Canal Z) in Belgium.
 In 2002, Holland Media Groep took over the programme in its entirety.
 It was initially broadcast as a programming block on RTL 5 during daytime, and later on RTL 7 from 12 August 2005 until 6 September 2015.

 It became a 24-hour channel on September 7, 2015, so that the block on RTL 7 ended.
 At launch, the new standalone version was available to six million households, but was not available on all basic cable subscriptions, as agreements were only signed with KPN, Ziggo and Vodafone.

 On 7 January 2019, RTL Z introduced a new daytime schedule re-emphasizing news and weather.